 We have answers

-One renewal is allowed on most items.
-Materials may be renewed electronically through your account if they are not overdue and your card is in good standing.
+Materials may be renewed electronically through your account or by calling (313) 640-4775 ext.
+1220 if your card is in good standing.
 Items that have a ‘hold’ placed on them cannot be renewed.

 Books, Audio Books, and Magazines